Thrift Shop: Chart performance

 In the United States, the song debuted on the Billboard Hot 100 on September 15, 2012.
-It dropped out the following week but re-entered six weeks later on October 20, 2012.
+It dropped out the following week but re-entered five weeks later on October 20.
 The song then steadily climbed the chart until it entered the top ten in the issue dated January 5, 2013.
 It replaced Bruno Mars' "Locked Out of Heaven" at number one in its 16th week on the chart on February 2, 2013 and remained atop the chart for six non-consecutive weeks.
 It also topped the Rap Songs chart for fifteen weeks.
-It was the first song in the history of the Digital Songs chart to experience a jump in sales in each of its first five weeks atop the chart, "Thrift Shop" was the second best-selling single of 2013 in the US after Robin Thicke's "Blurred Lines", with 6,148,000 copies sold during the year.
-As of November 2015, the song has sold 7,740,000 downloads in the United States, making it the fifth all-time best-selling digital single in the country.
+"Thrift Shop" was the second best-selling single of 2013 in the US after Robin Thicke's "Blurred Lines", with 6,148,000 copies sold during the year.
+As of November 2015, the song has sold 7,740,000 downloads in the United States, making it the fifth-best selling digital single in the country ever.

 The song also had much success on Billboard's component charts, remaining atop the Digital Songs chart for ten weeks and topping Billboard's Radio Songs chart for two weeks.
-It also peaked at number one on the On-Demand Songs chart and remained there for eleven weeks until week ending March 30, 2013.
+It also peaked at number one on the On-Demand Songs chart and remained there for eleven weeks until the week ending March 30, 2013.
 It set a record on that chart as the first song to reach two million streams in a single week since the chart's inception.
 The song also topped the R&B/Hip-Hop Songs chart for fourteen consecutive weeks.
 The song was the first independently distributed title to top the Billboard Digital Songs since "We Are the World 25 for Haiti" in February 2010.
 It was also only the second independent song to reach number one on the Billboard Hot 100 chart, nearly 20 years after Lisa Loeb's "Stay (I Missed You)" in 1994.
 Billboard ranked it as the No. 1 song for 2013.

-In the United Kingdom, "Thrift Shop" entered the UK Singles Chart at number twenty four in late January 2013, despite having been available as a single via iTunes since August 1, 2012.
+In the United Kingdom, "Thrift Shop" entered the UK Singles Chart at number twenty-four in late January 2013, despite having been available as a single via iTunes since August 1, 2012.
 The following week, the single rose twenty-two positions to number two.
 Two weeks after entering the chart, the song reached number one on February 10, 2013 ― for the week ending date February 16, 2013 ― making Macklemore and Ryan Lewis only the second act to have a number one in Britain with a self-released single.
 As of July 2013, "Thrift Shop" has sold 680,000 copies in the UK.

 In Canada, the song topped the Canadian Hot 100 for six consecutive weeks.
 It was the country's second best-selling digital song of 2013 with 554,000 copies sold (all versions combined).